jsommers/switchyard/documentation/writing_a_program.rst

 Lastly, there is a ``shutdown`` method available on the network object.
 This method should be used by a Switchyard program prior to exiting in order to clean up and shut down various resources.

-Now, adding a bit to the previous example program, we have an almost-complete implementation of a network hub device:
+Let's now add a bit to the previous example program to turn it into an almost-complete implementation of a hub.
+Whenever we receive a packet, we need to loop through the ports on the device and send the packet on a port as long as the port isn't the one on which we received the packet (lines 21-23, below):

 .. literalinclude:: code/fullhub.py
    :language: python
    :linenos:

-The one thing missing from the above code is for the hub to ignore any frames that are destined to the hub itself.
-That is, if an Ethernet destination address in a received frame refers to one of the interfaces on the hub, the frame should *not* be forwarded (it can simply be ignored).
+There's still one thing missing from the above code, which is for the hub to ignore any frames that are destined to the hub itself.
+That is, if an Ethernet destination address in a received frame is the same as an Ethernet address assigned to one of the ports on the hub, the frame should *not* be forwarded (it can simply be ignored).
 Finishing off the hub by doing this is left as an exercise.

 Introduction to packet parsing and construction